Markdown Input

 What Markdown features are supported?

-GitHub Flavored Markdown including tables, task lists, strikethrough, and fenced code blocks.
+GitHub Flavored Markdown including tables, task lists, strikethrough, and fenced code blocks with syntax highlighting.

 Is my content saved?